derkiab/derkiab/README.md

 Thanks to this experience, I am familiar with a wide range of technologies, which allows me to adapt to different environments and challenges.

 ## Contact Me
-You can reach me at contact@derquisanhueza.cl for any inquiries or opportunities.
+You can reach me at derquisb@gmail.com for any inquiries.

 Thanks for stopping by!